beanbaginc/django-evolution/README.md

 If you have any questions that aren't covered by the FAQ and/or documentation, there is a mailing list where you may be able to get answers.

 Using Django Evolution
 ----------------------

-Django Evolution requires features that are only available in Django v1.0 or higher.
+Django Evolution requires features that are only available in Django v1.4 or higher.

-Django Evolution doesn't support all of Django's database features.
-In particular, it doesn't support the new multi-database feature or custom proxy models.

 Installation
 ------------